spierala/blog-posts/mini-rx-comparison.md

-*TLDR*
-MiniRx "Feature Stores" offer simple yet powerful state management.
+*TLDR* MiniRx "Feature Stores" offer simple yet powerful state management.
 How does MiniRx Feature Store compare to @ngrx/component-store and @datorama/akita?
+10 rounds in the fighting ring will bring clarity!

 *Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but it can be difficult ;) To be clear: ComponentStore and Akita are great state management libraries.
 But there might be situations where MiniRx Store is just a better fit.*

 ## What is MiniRx?
-MiniRx is a full-blown **Redux** Store powered by RxJS: It includes actions, reducers, meta reducers, memoized selectors and Redux DevTools support.
+MiniRx is a full-blown **Redux** Store powered by RxJS: It includes actions, reducers, meta reducers, memoized selectors, effects and Redux DevTools support.

 The Redux pattern is great to manage state at large scale, but it forces us to write boilerplate code (actions, reducers, dispatch actions).

-For that reason, MiniRx **Feature Stores** offer a more simple form of state management: we can **bypass Redux boilerplate** and interact directly with a corresponding feature state with this API:
+For that reason, MiniRx **Feature Stores** offer a more simple form of state management: we can **bypass Redux boilerplate** and interact directly with a corresponding feature state with the `FeatureStore` API:
 - `setState()` update the feature state
 - `select()` select state from the feature state object as RxJS Observable
 - `effect()` run side effects like API calls and update feature state
 - `undo()` easily undo setState actions (requires UndoExtension)
+- `get state()` imperatively get the current feature state

 MiniRx scales nicely with your state management requirements: